You have Ad Crawler Errors, which can Result in Lost Revenue

 - Lastly, click Next to finish the process.

-As a result, next time when a Google Crawler runs on your site (usually one or two days or in a few days), that URL won’t be found in crawler error.
+As a result, next time a Google Crawler runs on your site (usually one or two days or in a few days), that URL won’t be found in crawler error.

-In addition, for more information, check this articleHow to Fix AdSense Crawler Issues?
+Also, for more information, check this articleHow to Fix AdSense Crawler Issues?
 Click To Tweet